pg-prob-sem/pg-prob-sem.github.io/_posts/design/2025-12-17-Giulia-Sebastiani.md

 TBA

 ## About Giulia
 Giulia is currently a postdoc in the Probability Theory group at IAM, under the mentorship of Prof. Dr. Anton Bovier.
-I did her PhD at Goethe University Frankfurt.
+She did her PhD at Goethe University Frankfurt.
 Her work centres around statistical mechanics with a focus on the Random Energy Model and its variations.